arve0/master/thesis.md

 - Adjusting z-plane tilt for large area samples with micrometer precision.
 - Interfacing with commercial Leica software.

-The focus of this thesis will be on TMA and the experimental setup with a Leica SP8 microscope, but some the aspects listed above are not unique to this context only.
+The focus of this thesis is on TMA and the experimental setup with a Leica SP8 microscope, but some the aspects listed above are not unique to this context only.